garrardkitchen/blog/content/posts/dotnet-aspire-and-redis.md

 }
 ```

-This is what the resulting looks like this:
+This is what the resulting page looks like this:

 ```html
 @page "/counter"